Flutter-UI-Design-Account/UI-design-one/README.md

 We will put every UI Design we do into this particular account

-The first one we are putting them in the UI-Design-One repository .
+For The first one we are putting them in the UI-Design-One repository .

 Since the designs we both will work on will be an already completed design.There is no need for us to push,pull and merge and all those stuffs.Instead,